josephlei/jjl-website/_posts/2015-07-23-sas-adv-tips.markdown

   * What's the difference between WHERE and HAVING clauses?
 How do you use each?
   * What's the syntax for using the WHERE clause to condition on a missing value?
   * What is considered ANSI standard SQL and what is a SAS enhancement?

+Much more to come once I get a little time to settle back in.